SG's Stock Market Odyssey: A Year of Growth, Decline, and Resilience

 52-week price history of SG Stock

 Examining the 52-week high and low prices can provide valuable insights into a stock’s current status and future performance.
-Sweetgreen Inc.’s current trading price is -28.76% away from its 52-week high, while its distance from the 52-week low is 152.95%.
+Sweetgreen Inc.’s current trading price is -28.16% away from its 52-week high, while its distance from the 52-week low is 155.08%.
 The stock’s price range during this time has been between $6.10 and $21.66.
-The trading volume for the Consumer Cyclical sector company’s shares reached about 0.75 million for the day, which was lower than the average daily volume of 1.77 million over the last three months.
+The trading volume for the Consumer Cyclical sector company’s shares reached about 4.38 million for the day, which was higher than the average daily volume of 1.8 million over the last three months.

 Market Capitalization vs. Financial Performance: A Comparative Study